Code of Ethics

 - E.Determine fees independently, except when established by statute or court order.

 - F. Prepare the record in accordance with the transcript-preparation guidelines established by statute or court order, or, if not applicable, then by local custom and usage.

-- G. Preserve the notes and tapes of the record in accordance with statute or court order, or for a period of no less than three years, through storage of the original paper notes and tapes, as well as a paper or computer disk version of the verbatim transcript.
+- G. Preserve the recordings of the record in accordance with statute or court order, or for a period of no less than three years, through storage of the original paper notes and tapes, as well as a paper or computer disk version of the verbatim transcript.

 - H. Meet promised delivery dates.
-Make timely delivery of transcripts when no date is specified, and provide immediate notification of delays, and truthful assessment to client of reasons why.
+Make timely delivery of transcripts when no date is specified, and provide immediate notification of delays, and truthful assessment to clients of reasons why.

 - I. Do not offer counsel, advice, or personal opinions.